AdaptiveMotorControlLab/WorkspaceTemplate/README.md

-# Code Guidelines
+# Code & Data Guidelines

-The hub for discussions and best practices on code management!
-The goal is someone can fork/clone this repo and start a new project easily.
+The is a hub for discussions and best practices on code management!
+The goal is someone can fork/clone this [template repo](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-template-repository) and start a new project easily.
 This was written by Mackenzie Mathis, and I thank my lab and the open-source community for many lessons learned.

 ## Overview